naitikiBio/SOPs/Ingesting_Structured_EHR_Data.md

     - All personnel handling PHI must receive regular training on HIPAA requirements, PHI security, and organizational policies and procedures.
 5.3.2. **Technical Safeguards (as per HIPAA Security Rule)**
 1. **Unique User Identification (Required)**: Assign a unique name and/or number for identifying and tracking user identity.
+2. **Authentication (Required)**: Implement procedures to verify that a person or entity seeking access to PHI is the one claimed.
+This includes strong password policies and multi-factor authentication (MFA) where appropriate.